Maximizing Your Media Coverage

 The truth is, public relations professionals know how to use social media as a powerful PR tool to extend the life of all earned media exposure.
 This separates the amateurs from the PR pros.
-Social Media is one of the most powerful PR hacking tools, but the majority of people rarely use it!
+Social Media is one of the most powerful PR growth hacking tools, but the majority of people rarely use it properly.
 They are so excited about securing the TV appearance that they focus on the appearance, instead of promoting the appearance!
 This is a total missed opportunity for long-term personal brand equity.

 HOW TO LEVERAGE EARNED MEDIA EXPOSURE TO BUILD YOUR BRAND

 To make the most of a national TV appearance to build your brand, you have to ramp up your social media marketing efforts and create engaging content.

 Don’t wait until after the interview is over to start promoting it.

 Tips for Promoting Your Upcoming TV Appearance on Social Media

 Get your social media followers involved before, during and after the segment!
 Here’s how:

 Create promotional social media graphics.
 Start promoting your TV appearance before you even set foot in front of the camera.
 Leading up to your national TV appearance, create a compelling graphic to let fans know you’ll be appearing on-air.
 Relevant details should include the time, date, show name and station channel.
 This is a great way to let all of your Facebook friends and Instagram followers know about your upcoming TV appearance.
 Be sure to tag the show’s social media handles in the graphic after you post it.
 You can also check-in at the studio on social media on the day of the appearance to let your followers know you are about to go live!